-Cancer immunotherapy is a class of treatments that work by stimulating the body’s immune system and strengthening its natural response to tumor cells.
+Cancer immunotherapies work by stimulating the body’s immune system and strengthening its natural response to tumor cells.
 Although immunotherapy has become a promising standard of care for some types of cancer, including liver cancer, its effectiveness can vary widely among patients.

 As the body’s first line of defense against harmful invaders, the immune system usually provides valuable protection from the effects of abnormal cells, such as viruses, bacteria and cancer.
 However, tumor cells are sometimes able to conceal themselves and avoid detection.
-For instance, some cancer cells produce large quantities of a protein known as PD-L1, which binds to the PD-1 “off switches” found on invader-fighting T cells, thereby switching the T cells off and rendering the immune system unable to target and destroy the tumor.
-Some immunotherapy drugs known as checkpoint inhibitors are able to counteract that process by preventing PD-L1 from binding to the PD-1 off-switches on T cells, allowing a normal defensive immune response against the cancer cells.
+For instance, some cancer cells produce a protein known as PD-L1, which binds to the PD-1 ‘off switch’ proteins found on invader-fighting T cells, thereby signaling the T cells not to target and destroy the tumor cells.
+Immunotherapy for liver cancer most often involves checkpoint inhibitors, which are able to counteract that process by preventing PD-L1 proteins on cancerous cells from binding to the PD-1 proteins on T cells, which in turn allows for a normal defensive immune response against the cancer cells.

 The unique challenges of treating liver cancer with immunotherapy

 If you would like to learn more about immunotherapy and other treatment options for liver cancer, you can rapidly connect with a specialist in the Gastrointestinal Oncology Program at Moffitt Cancer Center.
 To request an appointment, call 1-888-663-3488 or complete our new patient registration form online.
-As our patient, you will be a top priority of a cancer center that delivers nationally ranked care in new and transformative ways, and you can benefit from our extensive and highly refined expertise within one day.
+As our patient, you will be a top priority of a cancer center that delivers nationally ranked treatment and supportive care in new and transformative ways.